bukasz/footer-generator/README.md

 ## Usage

-1. Click the "Authorize Gmail Access" button to authenticate with your Google account
+1. Click the "Authorize access to Gmail settings" button to authenticate with your Google account
 2. Fill in your footer details in the form
 3. Preview your footer in real-time
-4. Click "Save Footer" to update your Gmail footer
+4. Click "Save" to update your Gmail footer

 ## Development